 One strategy to increase the number of women in economics is to encourage mentoring relationships between female students and female faculty members.
-To that effect, MU Women in Economics group (MU-WIE) was founded.
+To that effect, MU Graduate Women in Economics group (MU-GWE) was founded.

-The mission of MU-WIE is to unite female students who study economics at the University of Missouri in any capacity, and to improve their university experience through social events and professional development.
-As of now the group consists of 12 female PhD students and 4 female faculty members.
+The mission of MU-GWE is to unite female students who study economics at the University of Missouri in any capacity, and to improve their university experience through social events and professional development.
+As of now the group consists of 8 female PhD students and 5 female faculty members.

-- Zoom talk with a University of Missouri alumni Deb Lindner on November 24, 2020 at 12pm
+- Zoom talk with a University of Missouri alumni Deb Lindner, Principal Economist at Board of Governors of the Federal Reserve System, on November 24, 2020

 Through these meetings we have gotten to know each other, and have discussed progress in graduate studies and in the profession.
 During our Shakespeare’s Pizza outings, it has become our tradition to play Codenames, a board game.

 In the near future, we plan to continue social events and to invite additional speakers.
-We are also working on strategies to involve MA and undergraduate students.
+We are also working on strategies to involve MA students.

 Interested in joining us?
 Want to learn more?
 Have news or resources to share?
-Contact Dr. Oksana Loginova, the faculty advisor of MU-WIE, via email email@example.com.
+Contact Dr. Oksana Loginova, the faculty advisor of MU-GWE, via email email@example.com.